 Trends come and go, but style is forever.
 This famed fashion adage not only applies to how you adorn your body, but also your home.
-By having a keen sense 0f interior style, you’re far more likely to build an aesthetically fulfilling and cohesive home.
-This doesn’t however, mean your home has to be static, strict or singular – we say mix, match, change and innovate until you find the ambiance that most enlivens your inner interior designer.
+By having a keen sense of interior style, you’re far more likely to build an aesthetically fulfilling and cohesive home.
+This doesn’t mean your home has to be static, strict or singular, however – we say mix, match, change and innovate until you find the ambiance that most enlivens your inner interior designer.

 To help locate your interior sensibility, here are twelve major interior design styles, told through two newsletters and the art they lend themself too.
 Whether illuminating a design philosophy, era or aesthetic, art is an essential artery in building the perfect home.
 It injects depth, meaning and story into what could otherwise be just a stylish set.
 So here’s our rundown on interior design style and the art that elevates each.

 Minimalism is defined by what it lacks.
 As the name suggests, it trades in minor notes – clean simple lines, a neutral colour palette, and sleek and simple architecture.
 This is not about being plain or austere, but rather curating a space where everything serves an aesthetic or functional purpose.
 Think of Kim Kardashian West and Kanye West’s monastic mansion.
 At its best, minimalist homes are themselves a kind of sculpture or art installation.

 The art most suited to a minimalist mindset is abstract and modern – refined, thoughtful and in excellent taste.